-Challenging and changing gender attitudes among young men in Mumbai, India
+Challenging and changing gender attitudes among young men in Mumbai, India (PDF)

 Verma,Ravi K.; Pulerwitz,Julie; Mahendra,Vaishali Sharma; Khandekar,Sujata; Barker,Gary; Fulpagare,P.; Singh,S.K.